KittyMac/SOPedia/Resources/en.json/diplomacy_neutral.md

-Your relations with {0} are amiable.
-Your fleets and fortifications will attack, but military encounters should be avoided to preserve foreign relations.
+Your relations with these empires are amiable.
+Your fleets and fortifications will attack if encountered, but military action should be avoided to preserve foreign relations.